flintlang/flint/README.md

 <img src="docs/flint_small.png" height="70">

-Flint is a new type-safe, protections-secure, contract-oriented programming language specifically designed for writing robust smart contracts on Ethereum.
+Flint is a new type-safe, contract-oriented programming language specifically designed for writing robust smart contracts on Ethereum.

-Flint is still in **active development**, and is not ready to be used in the real world yet.
+Flint is still in **alpha development**, and is not ready to be used in production yet.

 Medium article: [Flint: A New Language for Safe Smart Contracts on Ethereum](https://medium.com/@fschrans/flint-a-new-language-for-safe-smart-contracts-on-ethereum-a5672137a5c7)